RichardSepsi/Unageo/README.md

 More on: [sepsi.sk/unageo](https://www.sepsi.sk/unageo)

 ### How was it made?
-Unageo is my first attempt at making a font, and since I had almost no prior experience with font creation and limited software avalability, I worked on Unageo with an unusual workflow.
+Unageo is my first attempt at making a font, since I had almost no prior experience with font creation and I didn't immediately want to pay for expensive industry standart software, I decided to work on Unageo with an unusual workflow.
 I designed the characters in inkscape and imported the outlines into fontforge.
-Since I'm familiar with inkscape, designing the glyphs  wasn't too hard and inkscape has great tools for working with perfect geometry.
-It wasn't as great with fontforge, but I got accustomed to it quite fine and I was able to finish my font.
+I made this choice primairly because I'm already familiar with inkscape and it's tools were well suited for what I wanted to do.
+I worked with FontForge for the first time, but I found it to be somewhat easy to get accustomed to and I was able to finish my typeface without any major issues.
 After it was done, I used fontmake to generate my variable fonts and then fonttools mutator to generate the static fonts.
-Static fonts can also be exported directly from fontforge as the sources are interpolable.
+Those can also be exported directly from fontforge as the sources are interpolable.

 ### Opentype features